xytis/GURPS/Campaigns/Gaana: Returning memories/Chapter III: The forgotten/00_Intro.md

 ####Tasks
   * Mainline
-    1. Kill the Forgotten Conscribus
+    1. Confront the Forgotten Conscribus meaty incarnation
-    2. Die
-    3. Create a time surge between two Time Cores
+    2. A time surge between two Time Cores is created
-    4. Get warped beyond time (and space)
+    3. Get warped beyond time (and space)
-    5. Kill the 7 Incarnations of Conscribus
+    4. Kill the Incarnations of Conscribus
-    6. Time Elven core shatters in the past, releasing You and the Forgotten onto the realm of Raagna
+    5. Elven Time Core shatters in the past, releasing You and the Forgotten onto the realm of Raagna

 ####Rewards
-  * End of this campaign.
-Time cores are in balance again.
+  * End of campaign.
+Time core is shaterred.
+Forgotten beasts are all around.
+Campaign can be replayed.

 ###"Undo the future"
 ####Prerequisites
-  - Elven time core must be merged into Original Core
+  - Elven Time Core must be merged into the Original Core

+####Tasks
+  * Mainline
+    1. Forgotten Conscribus assembles itself out of Ancient machinery
+    2. Golem traverses through the realm tearing time wounds (portals which release the Forgotten)
+    3. Conscribus offers a sacrificial mission to get warped beyond time (and space)
+    4. Kill the Incarnations of Conscribus
+    5. Elven Time Core partialy reassembles in the future, releasing You back to uterly corrupted land
+    6. Track down the Golem and remove the final piece from it
+    7. Elven Time Core completes and closes all wounds by shattering Original Core and teleporting it back to the past.

+####Rewards
+  * End of campaign.
+Time cores have swithed places.
+Campaign can be replayed.

+###"Rebuild the presend"
+####Prerequisites
+  - Elven Time Core must be destroyed completely

+####Tasks
+  * Mainline
+    1. Forgotten Conscribus is powerless, yet resists powering down
+    2. Conscribus offers to defuse it from 'the other side'
+    3. Kill the Incarnations of Conscribus
+    4. Time Core powers down, Heroes remain trapped beyond time (and space)
+    5.  -- think of a way to return --
+  * Optional
+    1. Fix the Elven Time Core by replanting the time seed in Forgotten Forrest
+    2. Die and be incarnated by one of the Conscribuses

+####Rewards
+  * End of campaign.
+Time cores are no longer functioning.
+Heroes become the initial planners for their return to Raagna.
+Which in turn should reintroduce similar starting conditions for replay.